keto-food-cheat-sheet-meal-prep

 Access the "Metabolic Reset" Protocol.
 A specialized system designed for women over 30 who are ready for a high-performance architectural blueprint.
 One ritual.
 Zero compromise.

-No — fat is the primary fuel source on keto and the fat in 80/20 ground beef is exactly what the body needs to maintain ketosis and satiety.
+START THE FREE PROTOCOLNo — fat is the primary fuel source on keto and the fat in 80/20 ground beef is exactly what the body needs to maintain ketosis and satiety.
 The concern about dietary fat driving weight gain is based on the calorie-dense, carbohydrate-combined eating pattern that most Americans follow.
 On keto, where carbohydrates are eliminated, dietary fat does not produce the same insulin-driven fat storage response.
 Eat the fat — it is doing the metabolic work.

 Yes for most recipes — ground turkey works well in the taco bowl, stuffed peppers, and zucchini skillet.
 The key adjustment is adding more fat to compensate for turkey's lower fat content — a tablespoon of butter or olive oil added to the pan prevents dryness and maintains satiety.
 Ground turkey delivers slightly more protein per serving but less fat, which makes it a leaner option if that suits the day's macro targets.